 Power of One

-Heather’s dedication to going the extra mile for not only her patients and their families but for her co-workers as well is what earned her the Power of One Award this June.
+Heather’s dedication to going the extra mile for not only her patients and their families but for her co-workers as well is what earned her the Power of One Award.
 “I met Heather during the Walk in My Shoes program and I thought she was simply exceptional.
-She was obviously held in the highest regard by the care team who looked to her for advice and counsel and the families clearly loved her,” said Mark L. Batshaw, MD, Interim Chief Academic Officer at Children’s National.
+She was obviously held in the highest regard by the care team who looked to her for advice and counsel and the families clearly loved her,” said Mark L. Batshaw, MD, Chief Academic Officer at Children’s National.
 “She comes in when she is off if a patient takes a turn and she goes to the funeral of patients who have passed away.
 Heather truly exemplifies the Power of One.”

 The Power of One Award is an awards program for Children's National's employees who have demonstrated one of our vision principals: thinking differently, finding what works better, making creative connections, and never forgetting who we are caring for.
 Each month, Safety and Service Excellence coaches review and vote for one employee to receive the Power of One Award from the submitted monthly nominations.

 Heather was extremely humble about receiving the Power of One Award.
 “I’m very honored by this award, but I just do my job,” said Heather.
 “I was hired to take care of these families, and show compassion, and give support and help strengthen them to take care of their children.
 So I feel so undeserving!
 I just do my job!”
 Heather takes the golden rule approach to care, putting herself in the shoes of the patients and families.
 “What would I want for my family and friends?
 Everyone who walks in here is someone’s family and someone’s friend.”